HOW TO GET GIGS

 Violinists

 Many violinists develop RSI in their bowing arm due to bad technique.
 For those with these injuries, it’s always a good idea to focus on keeping a relaxed bow arm and fluid wrist and finger motion.
+The process of playing the violin should be relaxed – if one spot is tense, RSI is more likely to become a problem.

-Musicians should always begin each practice session slowly, warming up first before playing any technically difficult pieces .
+Musicians should always begin each practice session slowly, warming up first before playing any technically difficult pieces.

 Common RSI Area